Diabetic Eye Problems: How High Blood Sugar Can Affect Your Vision

 How it’s treated: In this early stage, your health care team will likely focus on better blood sugar control to slow, stop, or reverse any vision changes.
 They’ll also probably recommend that you see your eye doctor more often to monitor the changes.
 Keeping blood pressure in check is also important to help stop any progression.

-Eye Risk #2: Diabetic Macular Edema
+Diabetic Eye Problem #2: Diabetic Macular Edema

 One of the more serious complications for people with nonproliferative diabetic retinopathy is the swelling of the macula—the part of the retina that’s responsible for central vision.